RafilxTenfen/getter-setter/README.md

 ```
 > This will generate the bin and abi from the `SimpleGetterSetterUint256.sol`

-- Deploy the smartcontract to the rinkeby
+- Deploy the smart contract to the rinkeby
 ```shell
 $~ npm run deploy-getter-setter
 ```
-> Running this command will deploy the smartcontract and write the address to `./getterSetterContractAddress.env`
+> Running this command will deploy the smart contract and write the address to `./getterSetterContractAddress.env`

 - Generate the jobspec to update the contract address to write
 ```shell